inf112-v20/BashBoys_Inc/README.md

   - [x] visual card selection

 ### How to run:
+1. Open project in IntelliJ Community Edition or other editors that supports Java Maven projects.
+2. Click `Run 'Main'` or key shortcut: `SHIFT + F10` in IntelliJ
+3. IntelliJ will now download dependencies and build project.
+4. After compiling, the game will launch

 #### Requirements:
 1. Java 8
-2. Something to build the maven project (For development), we have used IntelliJ Community Edition.
+2. Something to build the maven project, we have used IntelliJ Community Edition.